[Updated: 20 June 2023]

-You’d think Thailand would be inundated with snake tours because the number and variety of snakes is so excellent.
-Truth is, there are very few places you can go for a snake field trip or snake tour.
-Currently there is one place at Khao Yai in Nakhon Ratchasima (Korat), and there are tours at a wilderness resort in Krabi which focus on wildlife in general, but if you ask them, they can focus on snakes for you.
+You’d think Thailand would be inundated with educational snake, lizard, gecko, and slow loris field trips because the number and variety of snakes and other wildlife is so excellent.
+Truth is, there are very few places you can go for a snake field trip or snake herping tour.

-Just in our little area here, we’ve seen around 60 different snake species in ten years.
+Just in our little area in Southern Thailand, we’ve seen around 70 different snake species in ten years.
 We have a few places which are usually productive for snakes, and we stick to them when we can.
 Two of them are sometimes off-limits and we hope they will stay open, but if not, we’ll source other areas close-by.

 What Is Found During a Thailand Herping Tour?